antoloanto/appliedDScap/week4.markdown

 #### Data
 Datasets :

-- Demographics of New York City from [NYC Open Data] (https://opendata.cityofnewyork.us/)
+- Demographics of New York City from - [NYC Open Data](https://opendata.cityofnewyork.us/)
-- Demographics of New York City from wikipedia - [Demographics of New York City] (https://en.wikipedia.org/wiki/Demographics_of_New_York_City)
+- Demographics of New York City from wikipedia - [Demographics of New York City](https://en.wikipedia.org/wiki/Demographics_of_New_York_City)
-- List of Postal Codes of Canada from wikipedia - [Canada List Postal Code] (https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M)
+- Demographics of Toronto Neighbourhoods from wikipedia which is in turn taken from 2006 Canadian Census - [Demographics of Toronto Neighbourhoods](https://en.wikipedia.org/wiki/Demographics_of_Toronto) and [Demographics of Toronto Neighbourhoods](https://en.wikipedia.org/wiki/Demographics_of_Toronto_neighbourhoods)
-- Boroughs of Nework City from wikipedia - [Boroughs of New York City] (https://en.wikipedia.org/wiki/Boroughs_of_New_York_City)
+- List of Postal Codes of Canada from wikipedia - [Canada List Postal Code](https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M)
-- Demographics of Toronto Neighbourhoods from wikipedia which is in turn taken from 2006 Canadian Census - [Demographics of Toronto Neighbourhoods] (https://en.wikipedia.org/wiki/Demographics_of_Toronto) and [Demographics of Toronto Neighbourhoods] (https://en.wikipedia.org/wiki/Demographics_of_Toronto_neighbourhoods)
+- Boroughs of Nework City from wikipedia - [Boroughs of New York City](https://en.wikipedia.org/wiki/Boroughs_of_New_York_City)
--Foursquare API Geolocation data - [Foursquare API] (https://it.foursquare.com/)
+-Foursquare API Geolocation data - [Foursquare API](https://it.foursquare.com/)

 The next assignement the data will be presented in a more specific way